Back to School Resources

 Lesbian, Gay, Bisexual, Transgender and Queer Pride Month – Library of Congress

-Celebrate Pride With Us! – Human Rights Campaign
+Celebrate Pride With Us: We Show Up– Human Rights Campaign

 Astraea Lesbian Foundation for Justice